A gently-paced self-guided walking tour along Japan's greatest historic road aside the Pacific Ocean coast.

 The Tokaido Wayfarer is an easily accomplished journey through the heart of Japan’s history, culture and society both by foot but also on Japan’s excellent public transport system.
 Your accommodation includes three nights at traditional Japanese inns, two of which include luxuriant relaxing onsen hot spring baths, and two nights at comfortable western-style hotels with ensuite facilities.

 The tour includes easy-to-follow, detailed instructions on how to join and prepare for the tour.
-The daily walking distance is between 8 – 14kms (5 – 8.7 miles) and options are provided to shorten the daily itinerary to suit your energy levels.
+The daily walking distance is between 8 – 14kms (5 – 8.7 miles) and options may be provided to lengthen or shorten each day’s itinerary to suit your energy levels.
 There are some hill passes to be negotiated along the route but these are not high and can be climbed at a comfortable pace to the top.
 Your main baggage, which is sent ahead by courier, is with you each evening on each night of your tour.

 What is included?